 One of my favorite things is hearing how people are enjoying my embroidery kits and patterns and using them to carve out some self-care time for themselves.
 It's my passion to help give busy women tools for slowing down and refueling in their daily lives.
-Today I'm sharing a guest post by Teresa Chen, a stay-a-home-mom of two little ones who recently used the Herbal Tea pattern to create a beautiful gift for her in-laws.
+Today I'm sharing a guest post by Teresa Chen, a stay-a-home-mom of two little ones under the age of four, who recently used the Herbal Tea pattern to create a beautiful gift for her in-laws.

 “Are you sure you want to take that on?”